Frocester Beer Festival... Fun, Beer, Friends!

 You may have noticed that our unique beer festival has changed a bit over the last few years.

-This year, in response to what you are telling us, many things will remain the same, like the same great range of beer, cider and wine, and the popular Pimms and Bubbles bars will be back again, as will our carry-out containers and face-painting!
+Next year, in response to what you have told us, many things will remain the same, like the same great range of beer, cider and wine, and the popular Pimms and Prosecco bars will be back again, as will our carry-out containers and face-painting!

 However, sadly we are no longer allowed to offer a branded glass tankard or wine glass, as the License issued to us by Gloucestershire County Council now prohibits their use at the festival.
 Ticket prices do still include an FBF branded plastic sleever though, and we are also offering the option of a top quality branded polycarbonate tankard at just £3.50 each.